MicroEJ/VEEPortQualificationTools/tests/README.rst

 ---------

 - Right-click on the Test Suite Project and click on ``Build Module``.
-- Please refer to `Platform Qualification documentation <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformQualification.html>`_ to know more about Test Suites and how to get reports.
+- Please refer to `VEE Port Qualification documentation <https://docs.microej.com/en/latest/VEEPortingGuide/veePortQualification.html>`_ to know more about Test Suites and how to get reports.

 Test Suite Source Code Navigation
 ---------------------------------

 The README, CHANGELOG and source code of each Test Suite is available online:

-1. Download the desired Test Suite Module: For example `com.microej.pack.fs#fs-testsuite <https://repository.microej.com/modules/com/microej/pack/fs/fs-testsuite/>`_ (refer to `Platform Qualification Test Suite Versioning <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformQualification.html#test-suite-versioning>`_ to determine the Test Suite module version).
+1. Download the desired Test Suite Module: For example `com.microej.pack.fs#fs-testsuite <https://repository.microej.com/modules/com/microej/pack/fs/fs-testsuite/>`_ (refer to `VEE Port Qualification Test Suite Versioning <https://docs.microej.com/en/latest/VEEPortingGuide/veePortQualification.html#test-suite-versioning>`_ to determine the Test Suite module version).
 2. Unzip the Test Suite ``RIP`` (it is a zip file): For example ``fs-testsuite-[version].rip``.
 3. Open the Java archive ``JAR`` (it is a zip file): For example ``/content/javaLibs/fs-testsuite-[version].jar/``.
 4. Open the desired test: For example ``/com/microej/fs/tests/constructors/TestFileInputStream.java``.